 Our culture and our young leaders may gravitate towards overnight success and people finding it at a young age, but these things aren’t reproducible.
 And sometimes I think God is just gracious that way.
 (Plus...even a blind squirrel finds a nut every now and then. ;-) )

 I’m starting to find certain things incredibly reproducible, and every day, my ability to do them grows…often most powerfully in the midst of my own mis-steps and failure.
 I expect that will lead to a lot of gained wisdom in the next 20-40 years, right?

 I certainly hope so, or my posture as a disciples of Jesus (a learner and the humility that should come with that posture) is all a sham.

-Increasingly, the pressure to perform, achieve, and prove my meager existence outside of Christ wanes.
+No longer is the pressure there to perform, achieve, and prove by the eve of my 35th birthday.
 What it does is allow me to simply listen to what God is asking me to do and to constantly reflect on what I’m learning as I respond to what he’s saying…in both success and failure, knowing that the more experience and reflection I have, the more capacity I have to lead faithfully in the future.

 This isn’t me trying to skirt responsibility but to process the nature of human development and growth as I’m observing things around me.

 I wonder if that makes sense?
 What say you, faithful readers?